hengchu/fuzzi-model/Overview.md

 The easiest way to reproduce the following steps is to first launch a ghci Haskell interpreter session by:

-1. multiplex the docker shell with `tmux` or `screen`
+1. multiplex the docker shell with `tmux` or `screen` (both already installed in the docker image)
-2. in one of the sessions, launch up a Haskell interpreter `ghci` instance with `stack ghci`
+2. in one of the sessions, launch a Haskell interpreter `ghci` instance with `stack ghci` under the fuzz-dp project directory
 3. in another session, edit the file `src/Data/Fuzzi/Examples.hs`
 4. to load the edited content into the interpreter, type the command `:r` in the `ghci` session